The Architect-Builder Pattern: A Production Workflow for AI Development

 Real-World Example: Adding Consumption into Product Health Analysis

-I’m building an AI-powered customer intelligence platform that automatically collects ~5,000 monthly signals from 14+ sources (GitHub, Slack, Salesforce, Zendesk, etc.) and generates weekly product health reports in 20 seconds using Claude Opus and RAG.
+My AI-powered customer intelligence platform automatically collects ~5,000 monthly signals from 14+ sources (GitHub, Slack, Salesforce, Zendesk, etc.) and generates weekly product health reports in 20 seconds using Claude Opus and RAG.
 It helps product teams identify at-risk ARR, track customer feedback patterns, and make data-driven decisions across, reducing report creation time from days to minutes.
 I’ll share more about this app in the future (and open-source a version of it).

-I added product consumption signals using this pattern:
+I added product consumption signals using this pattern with simplified prompts below:

 Phase 1: Architectural Design (Opus)

-I'm building a customer intelligence platform that collects signals from multiple sources (GitHub, Slack, Salesforce, etc.) to generate product health reports.
-I need to add consumption/usage signals as a new data source to better understand customer engagement patterns.
+I'm building a customer intelligence platform that collects signals from multiple sources (GitHub, Slack, Salesforce) to generate product health reports.
+I need to add consumption/usage signals as a new data source.

 Current architecture:

-- Signal collectors run on schedule to gather data from various APIs
+- Signal collectors run on schedule, gathering data from APIs

 - Data is normalized and stored for analysis

-Can you help me design the architecture for this consumption signal collector?
-I need:
+Design the architecture for this consumption signal collector:

-1. Data collection strategy: How should I structure the collection of consumption metrics?
-What patterns should I follow to ensure consistency with my existing collectors?
+1. Data collection strategy: How should I structure collection to match existing patterns?

-2. Schema design: What key metrics and dimensions should I capture?
-How should I model the data for both real-time monitoring and historical trend analysis?
+2. Schema design: What metrics and dimensions should I capture for both real-time monitoring and historical analysis?

-3. Integration approach: How should this new collector integrate with my existing signal processing pipeline?
+3. Integration: How should this integrate with my existing signal pipeline?

-5. Flexibility: How can I design this to easily adapt to different cloud providers or consumption models in the future?
+5. Flexibility: How to adapt to different cloud providers?

-Please provide a high-level architectural design with clear separation of concerns and extensibility in mind.
+Provide a high-level design with clear separation of concerns and extensibility.

 The design took 30 minutes and three iterations.
 Manual research would have taken multiple days.